-The programme was initiated by researchers, motivated by exploratory conversations with school teachers that indicated that it would be useful and in demand.
+95 The programme was initiated by researchers, motivated by exploratory conversations with school teachers that indicated that it would be useful and in demand.
 The activities were funded primarily by small amounts from research-project budgets.

-Starting with the realisation that the North Atlantic Expedition was simply too good an EPE opportunity to be missed, the programme grew and expanded through contributions from researchers and other members of the team onboard the Celtic Explorer and from teachers at secondary and primary schools.
-The programme benefited immediately from synergy with established EPE projects.
+Starting with the realisation that the North Atlantic Expedition was simply too good an EPE opportunity to be missed, the programme grew and expanded through contributions from researchers and other members of the team onboard the Celtic established EPE projects.
 The Marine Institute, which operates the Celtic Explorer and has its own, long-running EPE programme (Joyce, 2009; Joyce et al. 2018) offered berths on the ship to a journalist (DF) and a sound artist (DS), who then made important contributions to the development of our programme.
 Some of the teachers of the Irish Seismology in Schools network (Blake et al., 2008) participated in the programme and also made contributions to its development.